Overview

 Treatments

-Treatment of personality change due to another medical condition typically involves treating the underlying condition.
-Treatment could include medication, surgery, and/or a variety of therapy options.
+Treatment of medical personality change due to another medical condition typically involves treating the underlying condition.
+Treatment for medical personality changes could include medication, surgery, and/or a variety of therapy options.

 Medication

-A few conditions that cause personality changes that cannot be cured, include Huntington’s disease and Alzheimer’s.
-In those cases, a medical professional may recommend treatment that decreases the severity of the symptoms and preserves the quality of life for the patient.
-For instance, medication may be used to treat depression and other psychiatric disorders caused by Huntington’s disease.
+A few conditions that cause medical personality changes that cannot be cured, include Huntington’s disease and Alzheimer’s.
+In those cases, a medical professional may recommend treatment that decreases the severity of the personality change symptoms and preserves the quality of life for the patient.
+For instance, medication may be used to treat depression and other psychiatric conditions caused by Huntington’s disease.

 It is important to consult with a doctor or medical professional before beginning or changing any medication plan.
 The information provided in this article is not intended as medical advice; please consult a qualified healthcare professional for personalized guidance.